michaelfaith/eslint-plugin-import/README.md

 aliasing schemes, such as [`externals`]: mapping a module id to a global name at runtime (allowing some modules to be included more traditionally via script tags).

-In the interest of supporting both of these, v0.11 introduces resolvers.
+In the interest of supporting both of these, v0.11 introduced resolvers.

 Currently [Node] and [webpack] resolution have been implemented, but the resolvers are just npm packages, so [third party packages are supported](https://github.com/import-js/eslint-plugin-import/wiki/Resolvers) (and encouraged!).